mdnpascual/ToF-Fishing-Bot/README.md

 - Run the game first OR again, run the tool as Administrator

+### When setting up the points, the zoom in the circle only shows white pixels.

+- The game needs to be run on the main monitor.

 ### Status stuck at NotFishing after setup and clicking Start Fishing.
 I can see it moving the cursor but doesn't catch the fish

 - Make sure the lowest point of the Fish and Player stamina are properly selected (See tutorial).